Mar 05, 2018

 Indeed, many shooters may have been influenced by the “fame” of previous shooters in the media, or online groups who praise mass shooters and share detailed information and “how to” guides on school shootings.
 This tragedy of distorted love and attention-seeking leads to distorted perceptions, resulting in lashing out at the very places where love should have been given—at home, at school, in the workplace or even in cinema.

 Likewise, we need to look at the kind of video games children have access to, and how the age restrictions on these video games are enforced.
-The brain adapts to its environment; if we are constantly exposed to negative, violent images, we allow these images to take root in the mind, which can possibly affect the way we think, speak and act.
-Children are especially vulnerable to these images and stories as their brains are growing and therefore incredibly malleable.
+The brain adapts to its environment; if we are constantly exposed to negative, violent images, we allow these images to take root in the mind, which can possibly affect the way we think, speak and act--we create a culture of violence.
+Children are especially vulnerable to these images and stories as their brains are growing and therefore very malleable.

 5. Gun Accessibility

 Regardless of your stance on gun rights, the accessibility of guns and other lethal weapons in the United States has to be reformed.
-Of course, gun accessibility is not the only problem, but rather part of the wider problem of how we think.
+Of course, gun accessibility is not the only problem.
 Yet the easy access to guns in the US lays the groundwork for mass damage to be inflicted in a short period of time; readily available firearms make the destructive tendencies of troubled individuals an especially lethal threat.
-Indeed, we have to ask ourselves why is it harder to file taxes than it is to buy a gun?
+Indeed, we have to ask ourselves: why is it harder to file taxes than it is to buy a gun?

 The United States owns far more guns per capita than the rest of the world, and has nearly twice as many guns per 100 people as the next closest country, Yemen.
 The American firearm homicide rate is about 20 x the average among the Organization for Economic Cooperation and Development countries (excluding Mexico).
 The wide availability of guns means that more people are hurt or injured by guns.